redek-zelton/Cryptofinance/Méthode de Minage Optimal/Readme.md

 * Abandon: (a,h) => (0,0) | reward = 0 and c = 0
 * Publish: (a,h) => (a-h-1,0) | reward = h+1 and c = q
 * Continue: (a,h) => (a+1,h) or (a,h+1) | reward = 0 and c = 0 or reward = 0 and c = q

+The strategy will end when a = 0, n = 0, or abandon.